 Now that you’ve structured both the design and database of your application, it’s time to start stitching everything together and making your app functional.

 In Bubble, the main way to do this is with workflows.
 Each workflow happens when an event occurs (e.g. a user clicks on a button), and then runs a series of “actions” in response (e.g. “sign the user up”, “make a change to the database”, etc.)

-The first feature we’ll build is a back-end portal to add new things to do/activities to our platform.
+The first feature we’ll build is a back-end portal to add new things to do and activities to our platform.
 Although these items can be manually added into your database, creating a front-end interface will allow any admin to easily add new content.

-When using a dropdown menu to select a relevant city for this entry, you’ll need to need to configure the element to display a list of dynamic options from your database.
+When using a dropdown menu to select a relevant city for this entry, you’ll need to configure the element to display a list of dynamic options from your database.

 Start by setting the type of choice to be a city, then search for all of the cities within your database.
-Finally, select the caption option to display the cities name.
+Finally, select the caption option to display the city’s name.

 Once an admin has added the relevant details within each input, they’ll click the create button to trigger a new entry in your database.
 This button click will be the necessary action to create your workflow.

 Using the workflow editor, you can select to create a new thing within your database.
 In this instance, we’ll be creating a new thing to do.

 You’ll then need to start matching the on-page elements with their corresponding fields in your database.